florianv/petrinet/README.md

 ### Object types

 An object type is the name of a php class.
 You can register a given class name as an 'object type' in the system.

+It allow for tokens to transport instances of a given class.

 ```php
 <?php